• Skip to primary navigation

 Jump to Recipe Print Recipe

-This chili is easy to make on the stove top and takes about an hour to cook.
-But for an even easier option make pumpkin chili in the slow cooker and have it when you get home from work.
+This pumpkin chili is easy to make on the stove top and takes about an hour to cook.
+But for an even easier option make pumpkin chili in the crockpot and have it when you get home from work.
 It's the perfect way to warm up on a cool evening.

 Because we have someone in our family who can’t eat tomatoes, we had to lay off the chili for a while.
 Last fall, I had the idea to replace tomato sauce with pumpkin instead and voila we had pumpkin chili.
 At first, some were a bit skeptical about the flavor being like pumpkin pie, but it turns out it tastes almost exactly like traditional chili thanks to the beef broth and vinegar.